ChanchalKumari1/ESP32-Smart-Weather-Display/README.md

 configure Wi-Fi credentials and location over Bluetooth LE — no serial console or reflashing needed to point it at a new network or city.

+The project retrieves live weather information from the OpenWeather API and displays it on an Elecrow ESP32 touchscreen display.

+Wi-Fi credentials, latitude, and longitude are configured wirelessly using the BLE WiFi Setup – IoT Devices mobile application.
+The application communicates with the ESP32 through Bluetooth Low Energy, removing the need to hardcode Wi-Fi or location information in the firmware.

 ## Features

 - **Live weather display** — temperature, description, humidity, wind (speed + compass